maxrdz/lotus/README.md

 ## Project Mission

-To deliver a lightweight, touchscreen-friendly shell for GNU/Linux mobile devices that provides the **bare minimum set of features** to use your mobile device (launch apps, simple dashboard for clock and battery info, etc.) while consuming the **least possible amount of system resources**.
+To deliver a lightweight, modular, touchscreen-friendly shell for GNU/Linux mobile devices that provides the **bare minimum set of features** to use your mobile device (launch apps, simple dashboard for clock and battery info, etc.) while providing a modular system for extending the shell.
+The stock shell should consume the **least possible amount of system resources**.
 (CPU time, memory, etc.)

 The user experience should be **modern, respectful, and elegant**.
 This includes **internationalization** support.
-The shell should have **zero integration with any existing desktop environment ecosystem**.
+The stock shell should have **zero integration with any existing desktop environment ecosystem**.
 (GNOME, KDE, COSMIC, etc.) The mobile shell should make use of Freedesktop (XDG) standards.

 ## Building